 A handsome evergreen shrub presenting pale yellow flowers that are later blooming; coarse dark foliage and an upright mounded habit, quite hardy; absolutely must have well-drained, highly acidic and organic soil, use plenty of peat moss when planting

 Arctic Gold Rhododendron is smothered in stunning clusters of lightly-scented buttery yellow trumpet-shaped flowers with white overtones and a chartreuse blotch at the ends of the branches in late spring, which emerge from distinctive rose flower buds.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The narrow leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Arctic Gold Rhododendron is an open multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.